Every taxpayer registered under GST must maintain all records at his principal place of business.

 Every registered person whose turnover during a financial year exceeds the prescribed limit (2 crore) will get his accounts audited by a chartered accountant or a cost accountant.

 Please read our article for a list of records to be maintained under GST.

-In our article we have listed the various accounts to be maintained and other records that businesses need to keep under GST.
+In our article, we have listed the various accounts to be maintained that businesses need to keep under GST.

 For example, under GST, a trader has to maintain the following a/cs (apart from accounts like purchase, sales, stock) –

 In spite of initial transition challenges, GST will bring in clarity in many areas of business including accounting and bookkeeping.

 While the number of accounts is more apparently under GST, once you go through the accounting entries you will find it is much easier for record keeping.
 One of the biggest advantages a trader will have is that he can set off his input tax on service with his output tax on the sale.